antek-drzewiecki/wine_bouncer/README.md

 WineBouncer comes with an easy DSL and relies on Grape's DSL extentions to define if an endpoint method should be protected.
 You can protect an endpoint by calling `oauth2` method with optional scopes in front of the endpoint definition.
-Behaviour of the authentication can be customized by selecting an authentication strategy.

 ``` ruby
  class MyAwesomeAPI < Grape::API